sbeliakou/playpit-labs/README.md

 # Playpit Labs: Local Hands-on Playground

-Locally provisioned interactive Lab Stand which is aimed to work out vide kinds of tasks (investigation, troubleshooting and development) - all about uplifting your hands-on experience.
-It currently covers such technologies and tools like Docker and Kubernetes.
+Locally provisioned interactive Lab Stand which is aimed to work out wide range of tasks (investigation, troubleshooting and development) - all about improving your hands-on experience.
+It currently covers such technologies and tools as Docker and Kubernetes.

-Based on scenario-related approach with instant feedback.
-It will help you to walk through a long road from the beginner to advanced level step by step.
+Based on scenario-related approach with instant feedback, it will help you to walk a long way from the beginner to advanced level step by step.

 #### Check it out and try!